 The County encourages/supports employees' efforts to improve their skills, abilities, and knowledge to be more productive in their current assignments and to be prepared for career advancement (as opportunities arise).
-Staff may be required to attend trainings and/or educational advancement programs to meet licensing, state and/or federal regulations.
-For example, the staff qualifications requirement in Section 648A(a) of the Improving Head Start for School Readiness Act of 2007, which requires teachers to obtain specific degrees by October 1, 2011 and September 30, 2013 may necessitate that staff complete additional training or other academic programs.
-As resources are available, CSB will support staff in attaining certain goals; however, it is the responsibility of CSB staff to meet the minimum qualifications and requirements of their position.
+Staff may be required to attend trainings and/or educational advancement programs to meet licensing, state and/or federal regulations As resources are available, CSB will support staff in attaining certain goals; however, it is the responsibility of CSB staff to meet the minimum qualifications and requirements of their position.